Financiers

 Variations

 The classic almond financier is the version to make first.
-Once you have the technique, the variations are straightforward.
-Replace a small portion of the ground almonds with ground pistachios.
-Add a spoonful of good quality cocoa.
-Press a raspberry into the top of each one before baking.
-Fold in a small amount of lemon zest.
-All of them work, all of them follow the same method, and all of them start with a properly made beurre noisette.
+Once you have the technique down, the variations are really straightforward.
+You can replace a small amount of the ground almonds with pistachio or hazelnut flour to add different flavours of nuttiness to it.
+Or you can press a raspberry into the top of each one before baking to add a bit of acidity and colour to it.
+All of them work, as long as you make your beurre noisette to start with.

 Leave your thoughts